 'Caroline Smailes and Will Self are arch-experimentalists.'
 Observer

 Caroline Smailes' acclaimed debut novel, IN SEARCH OF ADAM, was published in 2007 (The Friday Project/HarperCollins).
 The Big Issue North declared the book 'an engrossing and touching read from a new talent'.
 Since then Caroline has written four additional novels.
 These include BLACK BOXES, international bestseller LIKE BEES TO HONEY, an experimental digital novel with eleven endings 99 REASONS WHY and modern day fairy tale THE DROWNING OF ARTHUR BRAXTON (all HarperCollins).
-The film of THE DROWNING OF ARTHUR BRAXTON is in post-production, with an expected spring 2019 release.
+The film of THE DROWNING OF ARTHUR BRAXTON is in post-production, with an expected winter 2020/21 release.

 Caroline lives in Liverpool and is also known as Caroline Wallace (THE FINDING OF MARTHA LOST).
 She is head of book editing at BubbleCow and is currently a sessional lecturer in Creative Writing at LJMU.